TULiberalArts/Geography-and-Urban-Studies/pages/graduate.md

 ## PhD in Geography and Urban Studies

-The complexity and pace of economic, environmental, and social change require that students are trained in interdisciplinary and spatially integrative analytical frameworks and specialized skills to apply to real-world conditions.
+The complexity and pace of economic, environmental and social change require that students are trained in interdisciplinary and spatially integrative analytical frameworks and specialized skills to apply to real-world conditions.
 As an integrative graduate program, the curriculum connects these processes, giving students strong analytical foundation that stresses spatial relations, scale transitions, place and context, and nature-societal relations.

 The PhD program admits students holding a bachelor's or master's degree in a related social science.
 To fulfill the degree requirements, students must complete coursework, pass a comprehensive examination, submit a thesis proposal, and then write and defend that thesis.